emidec/emidec.github.io/_pages/privacyML.md

 This is the list of my publications roughly related to **privacy** in **machine learning**

+### 2021
+Emiliano De Cristofaro
+**A Critical Overview of Privacy in Machine Learning**
+IEEE Security & Privacy Magazine, Volume 19, Issue 4, May 2021

 ### 2020
 Apostolos Pyrgelis, Carmela Troncoso, and Emiliano De Cristofaro
 **Measuring Membership Privacy on Aggregate Location Time-Series**